univec-ai/postvec/web/docs/concepts/modes.md

   --http https://10.0.0.20:22222
 ```

-ninference is a separate CPU or GPU inference server deployed on the local
+ninference is a separate CPU or GPU inference server on the deployment
 network.
 Remote mode provides:

 - distributed embedding and conversion
 - inference memory and compute outside PostgreSQL
-- the **private** catalogue (full embedding suite, 100+ conversion pairs,
+- the **private** catalogue served from that fleet
-  and additional converter variants)
-- organisation support services
+- organisation support around that fleet

 Provider credentials, when required, remain on the ninference side and are
 not stored in PostgreSQL. `--allow-unreachable` is only for staging